-Note ii - loan is unsecured, bears interest at the rate of 5% per annum and repayable by 26 August 2023, with an early repayment option as from 27 August 2020 by giving one-month notice.
+Note iii - loan is unsecured, bears interest at the rate of 5% per annum and repayable by 26 August 2023, with an early repayment option as from 27 August 2021 by giving one-month notice.
+On 20 August 2023, the company agreed to extend the maturity date of loan for an additional two (2) years, which is not later than 25 August 2025.

-As of 31 December 2022 and 2021, the loans receivable were fully performing and therefore no impairment was recognised in these financial statements.
+As of 31 December 2023 and 2022, the loans receivable were fully performing and therefore no impairment was recognised in these financial statements.